Died March 1, 2009, Serving During Operation Enduring Freedom

 Robinson, 21, of Dixmoor, Ill., died March 1 at Brooke Army Medical Center of wounds from an improvised explosive device that detonated near her security post on Jan.
 17 in Kabul.
 She was a 2005 high school graduate and was assigned to Crestwood, Ill.

-“She kept me laughing and others around her,” said Amanda Manson, a friend since robinson2eighth grade.
+“She kept me laughing and others around her,” said Amanda Manson, a friend since eighth grade.
 “She would help you when you came to her if you had problems with your work.
 I don’t think she ever got bad grades.”

 Her father, Charles Robinson, remembered the way she made him laugh and how she sang in the choir at St. Luke Baptist Church, and the time she corrected the way he pronounced “aromatherapy.”